 1: By the banana aphid, a small black insect which looks like other aphids you see in your garden, but only the banana aphid can spread Bunchy Top Virus, after it has fed for many hours on an infected banana plant.
 All banana plants may have banana aphids, but not all aphids are carriers of the disease.

 2: By the movement of infected planting material.
 Well-meaning people who give away young plants or suckers to neighbours or friends risk spreading the virus.
 Please do not move plants on or off a property, and only access clean planting material from an approved source.
 Both the Queensland and NSW state governments have legislative rules around the movement of banana plant material.
 So, If you would like to access some banana plants, they are available at approved nurseries and shops.
-Please contact your state primary industry authority to find out where they are available (contact details below) and for more information.
+Please contact your state primary industry authority to find out where they are available.